 What is an NFTicket?

-Put simply, an ‘NFTicket’ is an individual digital asset that is stored on the blockchain, making it unique and 100% verifiable and trackable.
+Each ‘NFTicket’ is an individual digital asset that is stored on the blockchain, making it unique and 100% verifiable and trackable.
 Because the ticket and its specific credentials are recorded on a blockchain, this NFTicket cannot be replicated or counterfeited (barring the hijacking or collapse of the supporting blockchain).

 Coming back to our entertainment industry example, this ensures that only the person who holds the NFTicket will be able to gain entry to a given event.
 Their NFT tickets are also digital collectibles in themselves and can be turned into more three-dimensional products.
 Owners can be gifted special digital collectibles like set lists or exclusive access to new songs or videos.
-You can even use your NFT ticket as any old NFT, displaying it as your PFP, sharing your event attendee credentials across social media to show off your goo fortune.
+You can even use your NFT ticket as any old NFT, displaying it as your PFP, sharing your event attendee credentials across social media to show off your good fortune.